CGCL-codes/MHSim/README.md

 MHSim is implemented with ZSim and NeuroSim.
 MHSim is used to evaluate the performance and energy of memristor-based accelerators (MBAs) for general-purpose applications written by C/C++.

 The NeuroSim here is reorganized to support floating-point general matrix-matrix multiplication (GEMM).
 It can simulate the MVM results considering the non-ideal properties of memristor devices and circuits.
 The estimated latency and energy of performing MVM operations are also supported.
-We use ZSim to simulate CPUs and the memory hierarchy, and exploit NeuroSim to simulate the MBA.
+We use ZSim to simulate CPUs and the memory hierarchy and exploit NeuroSim to simulate the MBA.

 ## Setup